tyhopp/t-rss-reader/README.md

 # t-rss-reader (WIP)

-An RSS reader.
-Inclues a serverless backend and clients.
+An RSS reader that includes a standalone serverless backend and clients.